-HMSV 2993 - Workshop in Human Services (1-9)
+HMSV 2993 - Workshop in Human Services (1-9) As announced.
+May be repeated for credit.

 HMSV 2996 - Topics in Human Services (1-9)

 HMSV 2998 - Internship (1-9)

 Students working in a related field may receive one credit per 60 hours or approved job experience.
 Job approval is determined by instructor/departmental review and course credit may require additional projects or assignments.